Meta-C-FSF/Compound/README.md

 Compound makes C more secure, and handy.

-Compound is also recently getting developed with its Object-Oriented Programming functions.
+Compound is also recently getting developed with its Object-Oriented Programming functionalities.

 By the time, we've finished several things that worth mentioning.